 - Be enthusiastic and excited as you set the tone for how group time begins and ends.
 If you are not interested then the children won’t be interested either.
 Put on a happy smiley face and have fun.

 One of the big factors in managing group time is not to make it compulsory.
 Children should not be forced into participating in group time.
 When a child is ready to participate or is interested in what is happening then they will join.
 Most of the time all children will join in especially if it’s interesting.

 Strategies for Group Time

-- Find an item that relates to the story which the children can touch and hold.
+- Find an item that relates to the story that the children can touch and hold.
 This will enable children to connect the story and real life.

 - Create visual representation during discussions, presenting ideas or new concepts.
-Use flannel boards, graphs, charts, magnetic boards, computers, poster paper, etc. These should be used to engage the children that they can use to interact with the visual rather than just sit and listen.
-Actively involve children by writing down their thoughts and ideas (through mind maps, brain storming etc.) to share with others on topics being discussed during group time
+Use flannel boards, graphs, charts, magnetic boards, computers, poster paper, etc. These should be used to engage the children so that they can interact with the visual rather than just sit and listen.
+Actively involve children by writing down their thoughts and ideas (through mind maps, brainstorming etc.) to share with others on topics being discussed during group time